 Following this, students meet individually with senior staff (parents and guardians are also most welcome to attend) to discuss and settle on their final choices.

 Recognising that the choices made at this point could have an important bearing on the futures of our students, we ensure that plenty of advice and support is made available.

 |Business and Digital Technology||Mr H Sandhu|

 |Physical Education||Mr M Bowler|

-If you would like to make contact any of the above, please send in an email via our Enquiries email address under the “Contact Us” tab on the Home Page.
+If you would like to make contact with any of the above, or have a query relating to any aspect of our curriculum, please send an email via our Enquiries email address under the “Contact Us” tab on the Home Page.